jacebenson/cedar/docs/docs/typescript/utility-types.md

 ## Scenarios & Testing

-Over on the api side, when you generate SDLs and Services, Redwood generates tests and scenarios with all the types required.
+Over on the api side, when you generate SDLs and Services, Cedar generates tests and scenarios with all the types required.
 Let's take a deeper look at scenario types.

 ### `defineScenario`